-Dr. Baylus is Director of Contact Lens Services and Assistant Professor at New England Eye Commonwealth.
+Dr. Baylus is Director of Contact Lens Services and Assistant Professor at NECO Center for Eye Care Commonwealth.

 In 1989, after completing her Fellowship in Primary Eye Care and Education at New England College of Optometry, Dr. Baylus joined the faculty and became Director of Home Eye Care Services.
 In this capacity, she developed the College’s basic eye screening service into a comprehensive eye-care program, and worked directly with local homeless shelters, like Rosie’s Place and Women’s Lunch Place, to provide free eye-care and eye-wear to disenfranchised populations of Boston.